-In a world where we value convenience and expediency, annoyance is the new standard of security.
+In a world where we value ease and expediency, inconveneince is the new standard of security.

 What do I mean by that?
-Well, if I’m really honest, I have to say that it’s extremely annoying to have to wait for a text message or log into Google Authenticator just so that I can check my account balance at my bank.
+Well, if I’m really honest, I have to say that it’s quite inconvenient to have to wait for a text message or log into my Google Authenticator just so that I can check my account balance at my bank.
 It’s annoying when all I want to do is check my email on my computer.

-The desire to eliminate those annoyances is exactly what is going to make you vulnerable with your online security.
+The desire to eliminate those inconveniences is exactly what is going to make you vulnerable with your online security.

-Yes, 2-factor authentication can be annoying.
-Hopefully, adoption of the security keys will grow, making this authentication much easier.
+Yes, 2-factor authentication is inconvenient.
+Hopefully, as the adoption of security keys grow, authentication will become much easier.

 In the meantime, I highly suggest you swallow your frustration and endure the annoyance.
 It’s the new standard of security.